 CBSE 7203T and History 7110X or 7430X or Political Science 7030X or 7610X or Puerto Rican and Latino Studies 7415X or 7420X or Africana Studies 7020X or 7030X.
 CBSE 7204T and Mathematics 7141T or 7142T or 7143T or 7145T or CBSE 7405T.
-CBSE 7201T and any graduate level course in General Science or 7000-level course in Earth and Environmental Sciences.
-CBSE 7202T and an elective in education: CBSE 7207X or 7360X or 7671X or a course in teaching students with disabilities with permission of the head of the Program in Teaching Students with Disabilities and the head of the Program in Childhood Education: Liberal Arts.
-The following courses are required and it is recommended that they be taken in the following order (see the list above): CBSE 7200T and a course in English; CBSE 7203T and a course in history or political science or Puerto Rican and Latino studies or Africana studies; CBSE 7204T and a course in mathematics or CBSE 7405T; CBSE 7201T; any graduate level course in General Science or 7000-level course in Earth and Environmental Science.
+Any graduate level course in General Science or 7000-level course in Earth and Environmental Sciences.
+CBSE 7202T and an elective in education and CBSE 767 IX or a course in teaching students with disabilities with permission of the Program Head.
+Any liberal arts course requested by students must be approved by the Program Head.
 During the first semester, students must file a program of study approved by the program adviser.
 All courses in the childhood education degree sequence require departmental permission for registration.
 Option (B): 33 credits The following program applies to students who hold a New York State Initial Certificate in Early Childhood Education (birth through grade 2) or its equivalent or a New York State Initial Certificate in Special Subjects (all grades) or its equivalent.
 This program leads to a New York State Professional Certificate in Childhood Education (grades 1-6).
 Matriculation requirements: